 It was even possible to eat your favourite characters,

-in a rather sadistic act of fan worship !
+in a rather sadistic act of fan worship.

 I'm still trying to piece together the whole story.

-But what I do know for sure is that the example opposite appeared in the Christmas 1972 Tobler Meltis trade catalogue and was the first year of production.
+This appeared in the Christmas 1972 Tobler Meltis trade catalogue and was the first year of production.

-And the photo above appeared in the Autumn 1976 version,by which time the company had become Tobler Suchard Limited.
+This appeared in the Autumn 1976 version,by which time the company had become Tobler Suchard Limited.

-Because there was a time when the likes of Cadbury Schweppes and Rowntree Machintosh were actually 4 seperate companies.
+Because there was a time when the likes of Cadbury Schweppes & Rowntree Mackintosh were actually 4 seperate companies.

-2) It still proved so popular that it formed part of the Tobler Suchard range right upto and including their Autumn 1978 catalogue.
+2. It proved so popular that it formed part of the Tobler Suchard range right upto and including their Autumn 1978 catalogue.

 Although I suppose if they tasted good and kids' liked the look of them then the actual link to the series could've been almost coincidental.